ReadAlongs/SoundSwallower/js/README.md

 includes C and Python implementations.

 As of version 0.6.0, we _only_ provide an ES6 module.
-This means you must have Node.js 14 or higher.
+This means you must have Node.js 14 or higher, and, as noted above, you might need to add `"moduleResolution": "node16"` to your `tsconfig.json`.
 It also means that you might need to use a bleeding-edge version of `emcc` if you compile from source.
 Sorry about this, but the JavaScript "ecosystem" is a toxic waste dump.

 It uses WebAssembly, so must be imported asynchronously.
 But... because, even though ES6 `import` is async, you can't directly `import` WebAssembly with it,